Robust Fully-Asynchronous Methods for Distributed Training over General Architecture: Experiments

-\textbf{Robustness against straggler.} To verify the robustness of R-FAST against heterogeneous computing power among devices, we randomly select a GPU and allocate extra computating burden to slow down its computation to mimic the straggler.
-It follows from Figure~\ref{fig3a}, \ref{fig3b}, \ref{fig3c} and Table \ref{table}(column 4, 5) that the training efficiency of the proposed R-FAST is barely affected and runs much faster than synchronous algorithms (e.g., 3 times faster than Ring-AllReduce) while maintaining comparable accuracy.
-Moreover, R-FAST can achieve much higher testing accuracy than asynchronous AD-PSGD and OSGP, meaning that R-FAST is much robust against stragglers considered in this work.
+\textbf{Robustness against straggler.} To verify the robustness of R-FAST against heterogeneous computing power among nodes, we randomly select a GPU and allocate extra computing burden to slow down its computation to mimic the straggler.
+It follows from Fig.~\ref{fig3a}, \ref{fig3b}, \ref{fig3c} and Table \ref{table} (column 4, 5) that the training efficiency of the proposed R-FAST is barely affected and runs much faster than synchronous algorithms (e.g., 3 times faster than Ring-AllReduce) while maintaining comparable accuracy.
+Moreover, R-FAST can achieve much higher testing accuracy than asynchronous AD-PSGD and OSGP, meaning that R-FAST is more robust against stragglers.

-\textbf{Scalability against the number of nodes.} To explore the scalability of our proposed R-FAST on different numbers of nodes for the task of large-scale image classification, we implement R-FAST over a network of ${4, 8, 16}$ nodes.
-We use a directed ring as the underlying network architecture for each of the above networks and the total epoch for training is 90.
-It can be observed from Figure~\ref{node_scale} and Table \ref{table_node_scale} that the training speed of R-FAST increases almost linearly with the number of nodes while guaranteeing a small loss of accuracy, reflecting the good scalability of R-FAST.
+\textbf{Scalability in the number of nodes.} To explore the scalability of our proposed R-FAST on different numbers of nodes for the task of large-scale image classification, we implement R-FAST over a network of ${4, 8, 16}$ nodes.
+We use a directed ring as the communication topology for each of the above networks and the total epoch for training is 90.
+It can be observed from Fig.~\ref{node_scale} and Table \ref{table_node_scale} that the training speed of R-FAST increases almost linearly with the number of nodes while guaranteeing a small loss of accuracy, reflecting the good scalability of R-FAST in the number of nodes.